Skip to main content

 Bottles, bottles…

-The one drawback of a Classic is the lack of a bottle opener that is remedied with the similar sized Rambler or Manager.
+The one drawback of a Classic is the lack of a bottle opener, which is remedied with the similarly sized Rambler or Manager.
+For me, a Manager—which is essentially a Rambler with a retractable ballpoint pen—is my ideal urban EDC.

 But the awl…

-That said, the Cellidor 91mm awl is in an inconvenient location in the bottom tools and can easily snap onto your fingers when too much pressure is applied at the wrong angle.
-The Alox Pioneer and Farmer have a better placement of the awl.
+The only additional tool I could find useful on a 91mm SAK is maybe the awl.
+It’s surprising how valuable it is to make a hole in a plastic lid using an awl.
+That said, the Cellidor 91mm awl is in an inconvenient location among the bottom tools and can easily snap onto your fingers when too much pressure is applied at the wrong angle.
+The Alox Pioneer and Farmer have a better placement for the awl.

 Comments